The elite of Italian oncology at the service of translational research

 - education and information in oncology

-ACC has contributed to setting up the telepathology and rare cancer networks, to developing research projects on the quality of life in cancer patients and to establishing the molecular classification of solid cancers.
+ACC has contributed to designing the telepathology and rare tumour networks, research on indexing the quality life of oncological patients, and molecular characterization of tumours.